 Cardiovascular health and function5

-Suggested Use: Take 2 vegetarian capsules daily or as directed by your healthcare provider.
+Suggested Use: As a dietary supplement, take 1 vegetarian capsules daily or as directed by your healthcare provider.